AmjadKhader/Game-of-three.Game/README.md

 #### Additional Notes:

 This is a basic implementation focusing on game logic and Kafka communication.
-You can manually choose the starting value of the game by calling `POST /game/start`
+You can manually choose the starting value of the game by calling `POST /game/play` from Player 1 application

 **Technologies Used:**
 * Spring Boot